MilesCranmer/BorrowChecker.jl/docs/src/api.md

 end
 ```

 While this violates the expected return type, it is a necessary evil for safety.
-The `nothing` return will cause loud errors if you normally try to use it.
+The `nothing` return will cause loud errors if you have code that relies on this design.
 This is good!
 Loud bugs are collaborators; silent bugs are saboteurs.